 Respect!
 Love it.
 The best reaction was from my husband, Nick.
 It’s a long game, writing, it takes years to learn the craft, and no one in your family knows if you’re any good.
 Nick’s always been supportive, and he was so proud of me, kept smiling to himself at work, and emailed all our friends.
 When Sallyanne Sweeney offered to represent me, I was touched how happy it made my ninety-year-old mum.
 Even my nephew gave me a bottle of champagne to say well done.
 My MA mates were thrilled.
 It was quite humbling.
 Archie kept giving me advice how to negotiate Hollywood deals!

-Sallyanne likes the emotional abuse aspect to HURTS SO GOOD.
+Sallyanne likes the emotional abuse aspect to THE HURTING.
 We’re working on the structural edit, to simplify the major reveal, and include more on the Catholic family at the end.
 She’s sounded out a few publishers, and someone I know at a major publishing house is keen to see it, but Sallyanne says to wait until I’ve done the edits.
 I hope it’s ready in time for the Bologna Children’s Book Fair.

 We were thrilled to discover your connection with Bath.
 [Van Smit lives in London, but studied Creative Writing for Young People at Bath Spa University, graduating with Distinction in 2015.]
 What were the most valuable things you learned during your MA?